5 Praying Women in the Bible

 While in Philippi, Paul and his companions visited a place of prayer by the river, where several women gathered to pray.
 On of those women was Lydia, a woman from Thyatira, who was a seller of purple goods.
 She was a God-fearing woman who was dedicated to prayer and worship.
 As Paul explained the salvation offered through Jesus, the Lord opened Lydia’s heart to understand the gospel.
 She responded in faith, along with her whole household.
 No doubt her faithful prayers led to the saving of her family.

-A Prayer to Be a Praying Woman
+Let’s ask God to Be a Praying Woman

 Meet the author